 The most beneficial thing that one of my friends did was to learn as much as they could about eating disorders.
 It busted through all the myths that commonly surround it.
 They actually got what it was like and understood what I was experiencing.
 That was really, really helpful.
 Just to be able to talk to someone who actually understood how I felt.

 My daughter has got some very close friends who have stuck by her when she became unwell.
 Having this kind of support is so important.

-“My best friend still lives in Papua New Guinea, but we are in constant contact thanks to social media.
+My best friend still lives in Papua New Guinea, but we are in constant contact thanks to social media.
 We speak almost every day.
-He's been really supportive over the years. ” – Nicole
+He's been really supportive over the years.

 If you want to support a friend, but you're not sure where to start, take a look at our page on how to support someone.
-We also have information on connecting with friends, as well as tailored resources below to help you get started.
+We also have pages on support for carers.

 A closer look